-As of July 2017, there were five conversion processes approved for SAF production under the standard ASTM D7566, which also specifies blending limits with CAF (as shown in Table 4-1).
+As of December 2018, there were six conversion processes approved for SAF production under the standard ASTM D7566 and ASTM 1655, which specify blending limits for these fuels (as shown in Table 4-1).
 The first certified conversion process was announced in 2009, the FT-SPK, derived from coal, natural gas or biomass.
 Its current restriction blend is 50 per cent (in volume terms).

 In 2011, the HEFA-SPK process was approved, with the same current restriction blend (ASTM, 2011).
 The HFS-SIP process, restricted to 10 per cent by blend, was approved in 2014.
 In 2016, the ATJ-SPK process from isobutanol was certified, being eligible to be used up to 30 per cent by blend (Gevo, 2016).
+In 2018, ASTM updated the maximum blend percentage to 50 per cent, and added the possibility for co-processing fats, oils, and greases from petroleum refining (ICAO GFAAF, 2018).